-If you have a shortfall and you are worried about getting into debt, you can contact StepChange Debt Charity for advice.
+If you have a shortfall and you are worried about getting into debt, you can contact StepChange Debt Charity for advice (page 127).

-We also have more information about managing your debt.
+We also have more information about managing your debt (pages 68 to 79).

 Ways to pay

 It can be hard to keep track of your bills and bank accounts.
 Remember the following: